randomron89/rise-and-run-iot-app/README.md

 - Provides debugging logs (battery, Wi-Fi signal strength) for the IoT device.

+## Technologies Used

-Technologies Used: Flutter, Dart, IoT, Cloud Computing (mention the cloud platform you’re using).
+Flutter, Dart, IoT, Cloud Computing (mention the cloud platform you’re using).

-Features:
+## Features

 Autonomous Obstacle Avoidance: Uses on board sensors to "run away" from the user and avoid getting stuck in corners or under furniture.

 Kinetic Deactivation (Rep Counting): The alarm only shuts off once the built-in accelerometer detects a specific number of "reps" (e.g., 10 overhead presses).